Skip to main content

 Test site for part-load operation

 “SOFC systems are designed for continuous operation – but that doesn’t necessarily mean that they need to operate at full capacity all the time,” says Michael Hausleitner, Technical Project Manager in the SOFC project at Bosch.
-“In the pilot project, we are therefore testing the ability of fuel cell systems to supply energy in a highly efficient manner in part-load operation scenarios, too.”
+“In the pilot project, we are therefore testing the ability of fuel cell systems to supply energy in a efficient manner in part-load operation scenarios, too.”
 When the system’s controls adapt the electricity output to match the demand for energy, this is called “modulation” in engineering jargon.
 “A typical use case might involve SOFC part-load operation during the day, when our photovoltaic systems are producing a lot of electricity and directly converting solar energy into electrical energy is the most efficient method.
 In the evenings and overnight, we then increase the SOFC output to keep the energy system balanced,” Hausleitner explains.

 Photo of Michael Hausleitner